ciscops/viptela-workshop/exercises/4-0/README.md

 #### Step 1

-Create a new file called `router_configs.yml` with the following play and task to ensure that the SNMP strings `ansible-public` and `ansible-private` are present on all the routers.
+Create a new file called `router_configs.yml` with the following play and task to ensure that the NTP servers are present on all the routers.
 Use the `ios_config` module for this task

 > Note: For help on the **ios_config** module, use the **ansible-doc ios_config** command from the command line or check docs.ansible.com.
 This will list all possible options with usage examples.